noyanpaul56-maker/ICT171-Cloud-Server-Project/README.md

 ## Cloud Platform Selection

 For this project, Microsoft Azure was selected as the cloud service provider.
-Azure was chosen because it provides students with free cloud credits through the Azure for Students program, allowing practical experience with Infrastructure as a Service (IaaS) technologies without additional hosting costs.
+Azure was chosen because  students  credits through the Azure for Students program, allowing practical experience with Infrastructure as a Service (IaaS) technologies without additional hosting costs.

 The project was implemented using Microsoft Azure Virtual Machines running Ubuntu Linux Server.